PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/ResponsibleAI2.md

 __Table of contents:__
 1. Introduction: 2 hours
 2. Workshop: 3 hours
-3. Additional material (optional): ... hours
-   3.1.
-Foucault: Biopower, Governmentality, and the Subject.

 ## Questions or issues?
 If you have any questions or issues regarding the course material, please first ask your peers or ask us in the Q&A in Datalab!